brandon-stewart-rgb/clean-freak/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Thank you to our proffessor, T.A.s, tutors, and classmates.
+Thank you to our professor, T.A.s, tutors, and classmates.
 This was a great experience creating a project using everything we have learned.